Skip to main content

 Description

-• Direct authorization to users: Admins can assign specific data source permissions directly to individual users.
+• Direct user authorization: Admins assign data source permissions directly to individual users.

-• Authorization to roles, then binding users: Admins can assign permissions to roles, then bind roles to users.
-This allows for centralized permission template management, making it easier to reuse policies across teams and multi-user environments.
+• Role-based authorization: Admins assign permissions to roles, then bind users to those roles.
+This creates reusable permission templates for teams and multi-user environments.

-• Data source-level authorization: Admins directly assign permissions to a specific data source for a user or role, suitable for fine-grained control.
+• Data source-level authorization: Admins assign permissions for a specific data source to a user or role.
+Use this for fine-grained control.

 Scenario Setup